qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

   Points are classified based on the selected attribute and if several points with the same attribute value are within the polygon, only one of them is counted.
-  The final count of the point in a polygon is, therefore, the count of different classes that are found in it.
+  The final count of the points in a polygon is, therefore, the count of different classes that are found in it.

 ``Count field name`` [string]